mzdravkov/kamino/README.md

 A tool for deploying web applications using [Docker](http://docker.io) and [nginx](http://nginx.org).

+**NOTE:** This branch is currently in a non-functional state, because I'm working on making kamino able to work in a distributed manner.
+You can find the old functional version in branch ``release-0.0.1``.

 #About

 Kamino is a command line tool, written in [Go language](http://golang.org), for making deployment of many instances of one web application easy.
 It's small and simple.